How to Sell Food From Home: A Step-by-Step Guide

 What food sells best from home?

-Weekly plate specials, meal prep packages, baked goods, and authentic cultural/ethnic dishes are top sellers.
-Items that solve "what's for dinner?" consistently sell the best.
+Weekly plate specials, meal prep, baked goods, and authentic cultural dishes are top sellers.
+Items that solve "what's for dinner?" consistently sell best, and baked goods are the easiest category to start with legally.